 You can see hints of foliage at parks around town like Piedmont Park, but to really indulge your leaf viewing whimsy, you should get in your car and head out of the city (for a list of year-round day trips, click here).
 Not only does the Georgia Department of Natural Resources have you covered with a webpage dedicated to tracking the changing colors, but we’ve rounded up the best spots to see fall foliage in Georgia.
 So grab yourself a pumpkin spice latte and hit the road:Continue to 2 of 7 below.

 Georgia Fall Foliage: Amicalola Falls

-Located in Dawsonville, GA about an hour and a half north of the city, Amicalola Falls is the tallest cascading waterfall in the Southeast at 729 feet, and the southernmost tip of the Appalachian Trail.
+Located in Dawsonville, GA about an hour and a half north of the city, Amicalola Falls is the tallest cascading waterfall in the Southeast at 729 feet, the southernmost tip of the Appalachian Trail, and one of the state's best hiking trails.
 To see one of the most splendid fall foliage views, adventure seekers can hike the Amicalola Falls Loop, a challenging two miles through the woods, over rocks and even up and down several flights of stairs.
 Prepare to lose your breath when you cross over the bridge spanning the crest of the waterfall, giving way to an expansive view of foliage dotting the Blue Ridge Mountains.
 Enjoy those flaming red leaves thanks to the drier soil of the mountains.
 If you want to make the trip an overnighter, plan on staying at the Amicalola Falls Lodge, a self-proclaimed “adventure lodge.”
 There are accommodations ranging from rustic camping to plush hotel rooms, dining and activities like archery, survivalist camp and zip lining.Continue to 3 of 7 below.

 03 of 07